Audioboo/audioboo-ruby-oauth/README.md

 audioboo-ruby-oauth
 ===================

-Some examples using the Ruby OAuth gem to talk to audioboo.fm.
+Some examples using the Ruby OAuth gem to talk to the [audioboo.fm](http://audioboo.fm) API.

 Installation
 ============